 Q: I am working full time, but because of the COVID-19 situation, I am thinking about taking a few online training courses to improve my career options in case of lay-off or redundancy.
 What are the general tips you would offer before embarking on some courses – when I go online, I get overwhelmed by the range of options.
 I am struggling to see which ones are best for me in terms of enhancing my career prospects.
 Also, is there any way I can be more efficient in my learning?
 (BC, email).

-A: Online courses can be a great resource.
+A: Online training for your career can be a great resource.
 They can also vary in quality.
 Good content, videos, presenters and resources can give you real value, writes Ines Gonzalez, Career Coach, Sli Nua Careers.

 However, you need to do a course for the right reasons.
 Finding your ‘why’ is the first step.
 What do I need to complement my career?
 How can I increase my chances of promotion?
 What would be a good lateral move in my sector?
 Spend a bit of time here.